 An appeal is taken by filing a Notice of Appeal (“NOA”) with the clerk of the lower court and serving it on all parties.
 Rule 3(a).
 Under appropriate circumstances, two or more persons may file a joint NOA.
 Rule 3(b).
 The NOA must specify who is appealing and must designate the judgment, decree, order, etc. appealed from.
 Rule 3(c).
 Special rules apply to child welfare cases.
 Id.

 Unless otherwise specified by statute, the NOA must be filed within 30 days after the date of entry of the judgment appealed from.
 Rule 4(a).
 A 60-day period applies to cases in which the Commonwealth, or any officer or agency thereof, is a party, except for child welfare cases which remain subject to the 30-day limit.
 If any party files a timely NOA, then any other party may file an NOA within 14 days after service of the original NOA or within the 30- or 60-day periods allowed by Rule 4(a), whichever expires later.

 A special rule applies when certain post-trial motions have been filed in the trial court.
-When a motion is filed: for judgment under Rule 50(b); to amend or make additional findings of fact under Rule 52(b); to alter or amend judgment under Rule 59 or for relief from judgment under Rule 60(b), however titled, if either motion is filed within 10 days after entry of the judgment; or for new trial under Rule 59, the time for appeal begins to run only upon the entry of an order disposing of the last remaining such motion.
+When a motion is filed: for judgment under Rule 50(b); to amend or make additional findings of fact under Rule 52(b); for new trial under Rule 59; or to alter or amend judgment under Rule 59 or for relief from judgment under Rule 60(b), however titled, if either motion is filed within 10 days after entry of the judgment, the time for appeal begins to run only upon the entry of an order disposing of the last remaining such motion.
 Rule 4(a)(2).
 An NOA filed before the disposition of such post-trial motions is ineffective.
 Rule 4(a)(3).

 Stays, bonds and injunctions pending appeal.